How Long Is AP Macroeconomics and Who Can Take It?

 Boost Your College Applications

-85% of institutions report that a student’s AP experience favorably impacts admission decisions1.
+85% of institutions report that a student’s AP experience favorably impacts admission decisions.
 Moreover, a good AP Macro score will demonstrate your solid understanding of fundamental economics and help with your course placements in college.
 This is especially valuable for students who plan to major in economics or pursue a career in a related field.

 -